golioth/developer-training/website/docs/zephyr-training/05_golioth/kconfig_and_client.md

 ## Expected results

 You have added Golioth to your application.
-The code will build and a connection to Golioth will be established, but beyond that we haven't used any of the Golioth services.
+The code will build and attempt to establish a connection to Golioth, but beyond that we haven't used any of the Golioth services.
 In the next section we'll send data to Golioth using the LightDB Steam.